AlanRace/iMatrixSpray/README.md

 Alternatively, the host and port on which to bind can be defined via the configuration.

-If you want to run OctoPrint as a daemon (only supported on Linux), use
+If you want to run iMatrixSpray as a daemon (only supported on Linux), use

     ./run --daemon {start|stop|restart} [--pid PIDFILE]